Random Number Conversion and LOCC Conversion via Restricted Storage: Asymptotics for Random Number Conversion via Restricted Storage

 \end{df}

-If the first-order rate pair is not semi-admissible, the second-order rate region is trivially the empty set or the whole of $\R^2$.
-Thus, we assume that the first-order rate pair is semi-admissible in the following. \begin{lem}\Label{fid} Let $P$ and $Q$ be arbitrary probability distributions on finite sets.
-Then, there is a function $F_{P,Q,s_1,\frac{s_1}{H(Q)},s_2}:\R\to[0,1]$ that is continuous and strictly monotonically decreasing on $F_{P,Q,s_1,\frac{s_1}{H(Q)},s_2}^{-1}((0,1))$ and
+If the first-order rate pair is $\nu$-achievable and not semi-admissible, the second-order rate region is trivially the whole of $\R^2$.
+In the following, we treat the case that the first-order rate pair $(s_1,t_1)$ is semi-admissible, i.e., $0< s_1 \le H(P)$ and $t_1=s_1/H(Q)$.
+Then, we set as